jessicading/mergeomics/README.md

 For epigenomics, transcriptomics, proteomics, or metabolomics data, MSEA can be run as a first step (it is recommended to use the `runMSEA` function to simplify the analysis).
 MDF can be skipped for GWAS as well but it is not recommended.

 #### Inputs
-1. ```MARFILE```: Disease/Phenotype association data <br/>
+1. ```MARFILE```: Disease/Phenotype marker association data (summary statistics)<br/>
 This file must have two columns named 'MARKER' and 'VALUE' where value denotes the strength of the association to the trait.
 This is usually -log10 p-values but can be other values such as effect size or fold change.
 Higher values must indicate higher association.
+The entire marker association file, including nonsignificant associations, should be used.
 ```
 MARKER             VALUE
 rs4747841         0.1452